The VitreoRetinal Surgery Foundation (VRSF)

 - Peter H. Tang, MD, PhD, Retina Specialist, VitreoRetinal Surgery, PLLC

-- Martha M. Wright, MD, Professor, Glaucoma Service Director, University of Minnesota
+- Martha M. Wright, MD, Ophthalmology Chief of Service, Minneapolis VA

 - Timothy Olsen, MD, Professor, Ophthalmology and Senior Associate Consultant, Mayo Clinic